scottx611x/CSCI-S-40/Lecture/Lectures.md

     - <img width="752" alt="screen shot 2018-07-30 at 8 12 25 pm" src="https://user-images.githubusercontent.com/5629547/43430034-e5341bf4-9434-11e8-814a-22573cf9edc2.png">
     - This idea is really nice because "above the line" in the control plane the problem is really tuned for a software based solution and "below" the line in the data plane its really a speed and hardware solution, but there still needs to be an interface (software) for the two to communicate
     - <img width="633" alt="screen shot 2018-07-30 at 8 17 52 pm" src="https://user-images.githubusercontent.com/5629547/43430190-a98c5bb0-9435-11e8-85dd-5002b75d4558.png">
-    - Homework question on Openflow:
+    - Homework question on OpenFlow:
       - <img width="687" alt="screen shot 2018-07-30 at 8 19 01 pm" src="https://user-images.githubusercontent.com/5629547/43430228-d8a2fa08-9435-11e8-844d-734e6e462c65.png">
-    - See Lecture 13 1:36:00 for more details on Openflow
+    - See Lecture 13 1:36:00 for more details on OpenFlow
-    - Openflow can "look at everything together" where everything is all of the information in a usual frame (ethernet, IP, TCP/UDP info)
+    - OpenFlow can "look at everything together" where everything is all of the information in a usual frame (Ethernet, IP, TCP/UDP info)

   - NFV (Network Function Virtualization)
     - In the old days one had to buy specialized hardware to move packets around